kjappelbaum/learn_mof_ox_state/README.md

 ### Analysis

-The runtime for the tests depends on wheter they require retraining the model (permutation significance), which can take several hours, or whether they only involve evaluating the model for some data points, which will take minutes.
+The runtime for the tests depends on whether they require retraining the model (permutation significance), which can take several hours, or whether they only involve evaluating the model for some data points, which will take minutes.

 - `feature_importance_cli.py`: command-line-tools to calculate feature importance with permutation or SHAP
 - `farm_learning_curves.py`: command-line-tool to run learning curves